The Crazy Eddie Fraud

 If that company's management inflated its earnings by $1 million or $1 per share, it would report earnings of $2 million or $2 earnings per share.
 Assuming the P/E ratio remains at 30, if the earnings were now $2 per share, the price per share would increase to $60 (30 P/E x $2 earnings per share = $60 price per share).
 The company's market capitalization would increase by $30 million ($30 price per share x one million shares outstanding = $30 million).
 All things being equal, inflating earnings by only $1 million or $1 per share added $30 million to the company's market cap.
 Insiders can then pocket $30 per share of ill-gotten gains.

 Before Crazy Eddie went public, all of the shares were owned by the Antar family.
-If the Antar family still owned one million shares of stock trading at a P/E of 30, if we artificially inflated earnings by one million dollars or $1 million per share, our collective wealth would have increased by $30 million.
+If the Antar family still owned one million shares of stock trading at a P/E of 30, and if we artificially inflated earnings by one million dollars or $1 million per share, our collective wealth would have increased by $30 million.
 Thus, this small one million dollar deception created $30 million of fictitious wealth!
 By comparison, skimming one million dollars off of sales would only save about $300,000 of income taxes, assuming a 30% tax rate.

 This shows how inflating earnings by one million dollars has a disproportionately large effect on increasing shareholder wealth--$30 million in market capitalization.
-Furthermore, faster growing companies are awarded with even higher P/E ratios by the stock market, which translates into even higher stock prices, demonstrating the importance of proper allocation of fraud-tainted funds.
+Furthermore, faster growing companies are rewarded with even higher P/E ratios by the stock market, which translates into even higher stock prices, demonstrating the importance of proper allocation of fraud-tainted funds.

 "Securities fraud by going legit"